-Click on the following links to view photos of Painted Post in 1973 & '74...
+Click on the following linksto view photos of Painted Post in 1973 & '74...

-Looking North on Water Street.
 The gravestone of Ben Patterson, located in Townsend Cemetery near the Mulhollon Bridge (I took this photo in the early 1970's).
 A Civil War reenactment in Hodgman Park during a Colonial Days weekend in the 1970's.

 Click on the following links to view a couple of photos from the 1969 Colonial Days parade: